SnapmakerResearchGroup/Firmware/README.md

 Only firmware 0.9.0 is tested, other versions are on your own risk!

-Guide assumes that you are running Linux on x86_64 with non-root user
+Guide assumes that you are running Linux on x86_64 with non-root user. **This method WON'T work on Windows**

-Root is MANDATORY for packing/unpacking SquashFS.
-You WILL brick your printer if you will nuke uids/gids
+**Root is MANDATORY for packing/unpacking SquashFS.
+You WILL brick your printer if you will nuke uids/gids**

 ```bash
 wget -qO- https://github.com/SnapmakerResearchGroup/FirmwareRepacker/releases/download/v1.0.0/snapmaker_firmware_repacker-linux-x86_64.tar.gz | tar xz